-The READ Center is taking every necessary precaution to ensure that staff, students, and supporters remain safe from the COVID-19 coronavirus.
+The READ Center is taking every necessary precaution to ensure that staff, students, and supporters remain safe from COVID-19.
 This is an evolving situation and READ is actively monitoring official recommendations from the CDC, WHO, and other leading health organizations.
 READ’s priority is the health of everyone involved in the organization.We will be vigilant and make informed decisions about READ Center activities over the coming weeks and months.
 We will regularly be updating and communicating policies to keep people as safe as possible.
 Please check this page for updates.

-The READ Center will resume classes on September 14 for the fall semester.
+The READ Center classes resumed on September 14.

 Use good judgment when meeting one-to-one.

 New volunteer tutor orientations, observations, and trainings are being held online.